lrvl/ollama-twice/README.md

 ### ollama_twice.sh

 - Built with:   Almost pure Bash
-- Requirements: Ollama with chatbot as Modelfile / espeak
+- Requirements: Ollama with one or more models installed / espeak
 - Features:     Prints phrases while you hear both bots talk

 ### Getting started